symbol/symbol-docs/source/api.rst

 The unconfirmedAdded channel notifies when a transaction related to an address is in unconfirmed state and waiting to be included in a block.
 The message contains the transaction.

-Possible scenarios when this channel notifies are: the transaction is announced to the network via ``PUT /transaction`` HTTP endpoint or an aggregate bonded transaction has all required cosigners and change its state from *partial* to *unconfirmed*.
+Possible scenarios when this channel notifies are: the transaction is announced to the network via ``PUT /transaction`` HTTP endpoint or an AggregateBondedTransaction has all required cosigners and change its state from *partial* to *unconfirmed*.

 **unconfirmedRemoved/<ADDRESS>**